Last updated: April 5, 2026

 Provider outages shouldn't break your product.
 With automatic failover across multiple LLM providers, a single vendor's downtime doesn't mean your companion goes silent.
 The Router handles failover transparently without client-side logic.

 Choose the best model for each component instead of accepting whatever one vendor bundles.
-The TTS is Inworld's #1-ranked model.
+The TTS is Inworld's #1 realtime model.
 The STT is Inworld's streaming speech-to-text.
 The LLM is whichever model performs best for your specific companion's personality and user base.

 What production companion apps run on Inworld's voice infrastructure?

-Wishroll (Status) is a social AI companion app with 500K+ daily active users.
+Wishroll (Status) is a social AI companion app that reached 1 million users in 19 days.
 Users spend an average of 1 hour 36 minutes per day in the app.
 Before Inworld, the app faced $12-15 per user per day in AI costs.
 On Inworld's infrastructure, Wishroll achieved 95% cost reduction while maintaining the voice quality and engagement levels that drive retention.

-Bible Chat scaled voice features to approximately 800K daily active users and achieved over 90% cost reduction on TTS after moving to Inworld.
+Bible Chat scaled voice features (from roughly 2M to 20M chars/week) with an 85% TTS cost cut after moving to Inworld.

-At these numbers, voice becomes a default feature rather than a premium add-on. #1-ranked TTS quality, sub-250ms latency, and single-digit dollars per million characters keep the economics viable at scale.
+At these numbers, voice becomes a default feature rather than a premium add-on.
+Top-ranked realtime TTS quality, sub-second TTFA, and competitive per-character economics keep voice viable at scale.

 What are the technical constraints to know about?